Diffusion dynamics for an infinite system of two-type spheres and the associated depletion effect: Diffusion of hard spheres in an infinite bath of Brownian particles

 \section{Diffusion of hard spheres in an infinite bath of Brownian particles}

-Finding an appropriate random dynamics that describes the time-evolution of various two-type physical systems is an old challenge.
+Finding appropriate random dynamics that describe the time evolution of various two-type physical systems is an old challenge.
 See, e.g., the mechanical model of Brownian motion proposed in \cite{DGL} for the motion of a large component whose velocity follows an Ornstein-Uhlenbeck diffusion in an infinite bath of small particles; \cite{ST93}, in which a Brownian sphere interacts with infinitely-many particles of vanishing radius; \cite{BurdzyCP}, in which the authors exhibit a kind of Archimedes’ principle for a large disc evolving as a Brownian motion with drift (due to the force of gravity) in a one-sided open cylinder of $\R^2$, submerged in a large number of much smaller discs.

 Despite the vast literature, to the best of our knowledge, there is no study that takes into account a two-type hard-core interaction.
-The specificity of our approach lies therefore in the construction of a strong solution to an infinite-dimensional stochastic differential system for a two-size model of large hard spheres and small particles that are diffusing under the infinitely-many non-overlap constraints \eqref{eq:D}.
-The main technical difficulty consists in controlling the reflection at the boundary of the set of admissible configurations, expressed mathematically as infinitely-many local-time terms appearing in the SDE that describes the time evolution of each sphere.
+The specificity of our approach lies therefore in the construction of a strong solution to an infinite-dimensional stochastic differential system for a two-size model of large hard spheres and small particles that are diffusing under the infinitely many non-overlap constraints \eqref{eq:D}.
+The main technical difficulty consists in controlling the reflection at the boundary of the set of admissible configurations, expressed mathematically as infinitely many local-time terms appearing in the stochastic differential equation (SDE) that describes the time evolution of each sphere.